borglab/gtsam.org/_posts/2021-02-23-uncertainties-part2.md

 Please note here that we used *capitalized* $$\text{Log}(\cdot) := \text{log}( \cdot)^{\vee}$$ and $$\text{Exp}(\cdot):=\text{exp}( (\cdot)^{\wedge})$$ operators for simplicity as used by [Forster et al (2017),](https://arxiv.org/abs/1512.02363) and [Solà et al. (2020)](https://arxiv.org/abs/1812.01537), since they are easy to understand under the retractions perspective.
 Refer to Solà et al. for a more detailed description, including the relationship between tangents spaces and the *Lie algebra*.

 In GTSAM, 3D poses are implemented as `Pose3` objects and we can think of them as $\text{SE(3)}$ elements.
 Therefore, to keep things simple, we will stay using the logarithm map and exponential map to talk about their retraction and local operators.
-However, GTSAM also allows us to use alternative retractions for some cases, which is explained [here](https://gtsam.org/notes/GTSAM-Concepts.html).
+However, GTSAM also allows us to use alternative retractions for some cases, which would be like *using other Lie groups* to represent poses, such as the $\mathbb{R}^{3}\times\text{SO}(3)$ group, which is explained [here](https://gtsam.org/notes/GTSAM-Concepts.html).

 ### Reference frames on manifolds
 Reference frames **are preserved when applying the local and retract operations**.
 We will cover a few important ideas using $$\text{SE(3)}$$, since it is related to our original problem of pose estimation.